-- The process for Nomination of Chairperson / Deputy Chairperson is the same that applies for Mayor and Deputy Mayor. - The process for Election of Chairperson / Deputy Chairperson is the same that applies for Mayor and Deputy Mayor. - The term that a Councillor is elected as Chairperson / Deputy Chairperson for a Committee of Council is one (1) year.
+- 1. The process for Nomination of Chairperson / Deputy Chairperson is the same that applies for Mayor and Deputy Mayor. - 2.
+The process for Election of Chairperson / Deputy Chairperson is the same that applies for Mayor and Deputy Mayor. - 3.
+The term that a Councillor is elected as Chairperson / Deputy Chairperson for a Committee of Council is one (1) year.

-Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 22 September 2020 CM Reference: D22/35269 Next Review date: 30 September 2024 Last Review Date: 22 March 2022
+Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 10 May 2022 CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024